kaytu-io/kaytu-charts/charts/kaytu-agent/README.md

 | `kaytu.kaytu.prometheus.auth.clientSecret`                                     | string | `""`                                                             | The client secret to use for oauth2 when fetching observability data.
 Conflicts with basic auth fields above, default is empty for no auth                                                                                                             |
 | `kaytu.kaytu.prometheus.auth.tokenUrl`                                         | string | `""`                                                             | The token url to use for oauth2 when fetching observability data.
 Conflicts with basic auth fields above, default is empty for no auth                                                                                                                 |
 | `kaytu.kaytu.prometheus.auth.scopes`                                           | string | `""`                                                             | The comma seperated scopes to use for oauth2 when fetching observability data.
 Conflicts with basic auth fields above, default is empty for no auth                                                                                                    |

+#### Getting the auth token
+1. Download and install the [katyu-cli](https://github.com/kaytu-io/kaytu).
+2. Login to the kaytu service, run
+    ```shell
+    kaytu login
+    ```
+   and follow the instructions.
+3. Run the following command to generate an auth token
+    ```shell
+    kaytu apikey generate <key-name>
+    ```
+    where `<key-name>` is the name of the key you want to generate such as `kaytu-agent`.
+    Be sure to store the generated key as it will not be shown again.
+4. Copy the generated key and use it as the `kaytu.kaytu.authToken` value.

 ### Installing the Chart
 1. Get the values file for the chart: